top of page

 BIOGRAPHY

 I was raised in a small village in Limburg, in the South of The Netherlands.
 There was a lot of space to climb in trees and so I did.
-My ultimate power moment in my youth was the day a few kids came to me at the schoolyard to ask me to mediate a quarrel between to others.
+My ultimate power moment in my youth was the day a few kids came to me at the schoolyard to ask me to mediate a quarrel between two others.
 I still can't stand injustice.

-Being gay in the early 00's in Limburg felt quite isolating.
+When I was a teenager I took my parents' video camera and started directing documentaries.
+I found out about a school named the Film Academy and there my ultimate goal was set.
+Being queer in the early 00's in Limburg felt quite isolating.
 Luckily the computer was just invented.
 I spent my days becoming an expert in sobbing on Tumblr and searching secret sapphic content on the internet.

 bottom of page